MolSSI/QCFractal/docs/qcfractal/source/managers.rst

 The main goals of the Queue Manager is to reduce the user's level of expertise needed to start compute with Fractal and, more importantly, to need as little manual intervention as possible to have persistent compute.
-Ideally, you start the manager in a background process, and then leave it be while it checks in with the Fractal Server from time to time to get :term:`tasks<Task>`, and pushes/pulls :term:`tasks<Task>` from the distributed :term:`Adapter` as need be.
+Ideally, you start the manager in a background process, leave it be while it checks in with the Fractal Server from time to time to get :term:`tasks<Task>`, and pushes/pulls :term:`tasks<Task>` from the distributed :term:`Adapter` as need be.

 The communication between each of the layers involved, and the mechanism by which they communicate is summarized in